Twitter may have sent your private DMs to the wrong people -- but probably not

 A Twitter bug may have sent some people's direct messages to developers who weren't supposed to get them, the company said Friday.

 Twitter said it discovered the bug in its Account Activity API (AAAPI), which lets registered developers build tools to help businesses communicate with customers.
-Users who interacted with accounts or businesses that relied on developers using the AAAPI may have had their direct messages or protected tweets sent to the wrong people.
-For example, a direct message to an airline about lost bags may have been accidentally sent to the wrong source.
+Users who interacted with accounts or businesses that relied on developers using the AAAPI may've had their direct messages or protected tweets sent to the wrong people.
+For example, a direct message to an airline about lost bags may've been accidentally sent to the wrong recipient.

 In a statement, Twitter said it was "very sorry this happened."

-The issue began in May 2017.
+The issue began last May.
 Twitter said it issued a fix when it discovered the problem on Sept.
 10, 2018.
 The bug affected less than 1 percent of users, the company said.

 "Any party that may have received unintended information was a developer registered through our developer program, which we have significantly expanded in recent months to prevent abuse and misuse of data," Twitter said in a statement.